nathan-cool/ExpenseEase/README.md

 ## User Experience (UX)

 ### Overview
-The Django Expense Organizer project was created to offer a user-friendly and secure way to manage personal expenses.
+The ExpenseEase project was created to offer a user-friendly and secure way to manage personal expenses.
 It aims to streamline tracking daily financial activities and includes advanced features like Google OAuth integration and AI-driven expense descriptions.
 This app is designed for anyone looking to take control of their finances and better understand their spending habits.

 ### User Stories
 - As a user, I would like to know when I reach a page I don't have access to.